Azure IoT Hub pricing information

 |Device twin updates (tags and properties)||Device twin updates from the device and from the solution back end are charged as messages in 512-byte chunks.
 For example, reading a 6-KB device twin is charged as 12 messages.|

 |Device twin queries||Queries are charged as messages depending on the result size in 512-byte chunks.|

 (create, update, list, delete)

 All sizes are computed considering the payload size in bytes (protocol framing is ignored).
-In case of messages (which have properties and body) the size is computed in a protocol-agnostic way, as described in the IoT Hub messaging developer's guide.
+For messages, which have properties and body, the size is computed in a protocol-agnostic way.
+For more information, see IoT Hub messaging developer's guide.

 In total, the device and the solution back end consume 641 messages per day.